 Advanced Placement (AP) Examinations

 High school students who participate in the Advanced Placement Program may be eligible to earn college credit.
-In the areas that Reinhardt has courses, students may earn a maximum of 15 semester credits by AP examination.
 Generally, the required cut-off score to earn college credit for AP work is a three (3) on an Advanced Placement exam.
 A student should check with the Office of the Registrar for acceptable scores and the specific courses they replace.

 College-Level Examination Program (CLEP)

-Acceptable scores on one or more of the general or subject-area examinations of the College Entrance Examination Board College-Level Examination Program (CLEP) entitle students to a maximum of 15 semester credits in areas where Reinhardt University offers courses.
+Acceptable scores on one or more of the general or subject-area examinations of the College Entrance Examination Board College-Level Examination Program (CLEP) entitle students to earn semester credits in areas where Reinhardt University offers courses.
+The minimum acceptable score on an CLEP test is 50.

 The Educational Testing Service administers CLEP exams at its various testing centers.
 An enrolled student should contact the Office of the Registrar regarding testing.